2002 FIFA World Cup qualification (UEFA): Group 9

-Play-offs
+Second round

 The draw for the play-offs was held on 31 August 2001 at FIFA's headquarters in Zürich, Switzerland.
 The nine group runners-up were placed into one pot, with eight teams drawn into four pairings (with the first team drawn hosting the first leg).
 The remaining team then faced an AFC team in the inter-confederation play-offs.
 UEFA were paired to face the AFC team by decision of the FIFA Executive Committee in October 1999.

-UEFA

-Belgium qualified by the aggregate score of 2–0.

-Germany qualified by the aggregate score of 5–2.

-Slovenia qualified by the aggregate score of 3–2.

-Turkey qualified by the aggregate score of 6–0.

 Inter-confederation play-offs

 As the Group 2 runner-up was the last team to be selected in the play-off draw on 31 August 2001, that team then faced an AFC team in the inter-confederation play-offs.
 UEFA were paired to face the AFC team by decision of the FIFA Executive Committee in October 1999, though the order of legs was decided by the draw on 31 August 2001.
 The team to meet an AFC team became the Republic of Ireland.